 Doors were reviewed and found to be in working order.
 Lights appeared to be in normal condition: not all lights were tested.
-Exterior outlets tested were in normal working order.
-Garage entry door auto closer disconnected, should be connected for safety.
+Exterior GFCI was not operating properly - Repair and/or replace as necessary.
+An auto closer is required on the garage entry door for safety.